Remove Ads

 Print this item

-Links being dressed up to look official
+Links being dressed up to look official and link masking

-Posted by: Reddington - 12-06-2021, 09:22 AM - Forum: Tips - No Replies
+Posted by: Veysel - 12-06-2021, 09:22 AM - Forum: Tips - No Replies

 A common thing we're seeing with scams now is that scammers will try and make their links look official/real.
 Usually they do this by creating a URL that is mostly spelled right, but has a couple letters twisted around.